-Tax Benefits of Trading a Vehicle
+Tax Benefits of Trading a Vehicle in Ontario

-For example, if you sold your car and purchased a 2018 Honda CR-V for $20,000 in Ontario, which has a 13% HST, you'd pay $2,400 in taxes, bringing the total price to $22,400.
+For example, if you sold your car and purchased a 2018 Honda CR-V for $20,000, the 13% HST would cost you an extra $2,400 in taxes, bringing the total price to $22,400.
 If you traded in a vehicle and got a $10,000 credit for your trade, you'd pay 13% on only $10,000, bringing the HST down to $1,300, saving you $1,100.

 Essentially, you're actually getting $11,300 for your trade-in once you consider the tax savings.
 Compare that number to the private party value to decide if it's worth your time to sell your car yourself or if you’d rather trade it in.